Sameer-arch-code/dishwasher_perception/README.md

 ## Prerequisites
-launch file and config file arguments

-There are three things to be ready, to make it work:
+There are three things to make it work:

 - [ ]  **Population of the config file:** Explanation of variables can be found in the config file as comments.